 Other side effects not listed above may also occur in some patients.
 If you notice any other effects, check with your doctor.
 Some side effects may only be seen by your doctor.

 Heparin Injection will be stored in the pharmacy or on the ward.
 The injection is kept in a cool dry place, where the temperature stays below 25°C.

 Heparin Injection is a clear, colourless to straw coloured solution in a plastic ampoule.

-Heparin Injection contains Heparin Sodium BP (porcine) 1000IU/mL or 5000IU/mL in sterile water.
+Heparin Injection contains Heparin Sodium 1000IU/mL or 5000IU/mL in water for injections.
 It does not contain a preservative.

 Pfizer Australia Pty Ltd